Stainless steel is sensitive to any acid. Even common acids such as orange juice are acidic enough to make permanent etches on some stainless steel.

-Fumes from some strong acids can make a slight etch.
+Fumes from some strong acids can also make a slight etch.

-The safest course is to protect any metal surface, especially stainless steel.
+The safest course to prevent acid etching is to protect any metal surface, especially stainless steel.

 When accidents do occur, it is important to remove and neutralize the spill or splash as quickly as possible.
 Most alkaline cleaners will be fine for neutralizing the acid.